 The Red Thread was founded in 1985 by (ex) sex workers.
 Its mission was a better social position for all sex workers who were active in the Netherlands.
-Sex workers have always been the core of the organization.
+Sex workers have always formed the core of the organization.
 The Red Thread had a turbulent history of successes, disappointments and financial problems.

 In the Netherlands the movement started with ‘Violet’.
 In the beginning of the eighties she campaigned in the Netherlands for recognition of sex work as labour by comparing it to welfare work.
 She dared to do what almost nobody had done before: describe prostitution as a form of labour.
 For decades it had just been considered deviant sexual behaviour.